Scott Co, Iowa USGenWeb Project

 have a long delay.

-The 'LeClaire Belle' had fourteen-inch cylinders and the 'Van Sant' only
+The 'LeClaire Belle' had fourteen-inch cylinders and the 'Van Sant'

 twelve-inch both had the same stroke- four-foot.
 Not only did the 'Belle'